kibeom12901/ST-P3_Command_Guide/README.md

 # Modify Configuration Files:

-# Navigate to ST-P3/stp3/configs/nuscenes/Perception.yml
+# Navigate to ST-P3/stp3/configs/nuscenes/Perception.yml and adjust the following:
-# Adjust the GPUs configuration from GPUS: [0,1,2,3,4] to GPUS: [0] due to using a single GPU (RTX 4090)
+# Adjust the GPUs configuration from GPUS: [0,1,2,3,4] to GPUS: [0] due to using a single GPU (RTX 4090).
-# Optionally, adjust EPOCHS to 20 (default setting)
+# Optionally, adjust EPOCHS to 20 (default setting).

 # Training Modules